Didisimmons/Flybody-gym/README.md

 8. [CHROME DEV TOOLS]() : This was used to test our site's responsiveness across various screen sizes.

-9. [Visual Studio code](https://code.visualstudio.com/): This was used for writing and testing out the project’s code to avoid internet connection interference.
+9. [VISUAL STTUDIO CODE](https://code.visualstudio.com/): This was used for writing and testing out the project’s code to avoid internet connection interference.

 ## TESTING